top of page

 All participants should be familiar with:

-League Rules
+1. League Rules

-Procedures (for example, rescheduling postponed games, assigning pool/guest players, session player draft rules, election process, etc.)
+2. Procedures (for example, rescheduling postponed games, assigning pool/guest players, session player draft rules, election process, etc.)

 Rochester MN Senior Softball Rules

-RMSS will play by the current year SSUSA rules including those listed below.
+RMSS will play by the current year SSUSA rules, including those listed below.

 No smoking or alcoholic beverages allowed on the playing field at any time.
-No glass containers of any kind are allowed in the park.

 Playing Qualifications: With the primary concerns for:

-maintaining respect for the league.
+3. Maintaining respect for the league

-All player candidates shall possess minimum ability and skills in Defense and Hitting.
+All player candidates shall possess minimum ability and skills in defense and hitting.

-A player shall be able to hit a pitched softball (44 COR) to the outfield grass, either in the air or on the ground a minimum of 5 times out of 10 strikes pitched.
+A player shall be able to hit a pitched softball (44 COR) to the outfield grass, either in the air or on the ground, a minimum of 5 times out of 10 strikes pitched.
 The registration fee will be refunded if a player does not satisfy the qualification standards.

 In the interest of player safety, managers may recommend that a player with questionable skills participate in a qualification fielding test, to be performed by the Rules Committee members.
 For the standard fielding test, the candidate shall be able to catch a softball cleanly in 6 of 10 attempts.
-The ball is to be thrown from a distance of 65 feet and must be within arms reach.
+The ball is to be thrown from a distance of 65 feet and must be within arm’s reach.

 Any player who is unable to pass the fielding test may be used only as a designated hitter and will not be allowed to participate in a defensive field position.
 The player may request a retest 1 time per each scheduled league session.
 If a player does not wish to serve in the capacity of a designated hitter, the registration fee will be refunded on request.